velopert/react-webpack2-skeleton/README.md

  - react-router@4.0.0
    - Code splitting
    - Server rendering with express
+ - redux
+   - [Duck structure](https://github.com/erikras/ducks-modular-redux) is used in this project
+   - Async actions are handled by redux-promise-middleware
+   - ImmutableJS is used in the reducers
+   - `transit-immutable-js` is used to serialize / deserialize the Immutables

 > NOTE:

 > Babel configuration is same as create-react-app
 > Code splitting only works in production mode